A method for correcting the substructure of multiprong jets using the Lund jet plane: The CMS detector and event reconstruction

 \subsection{Reconstruction of the Lund jet plane}

 To identify the subjets inside the AK8 jets, an additional reclustering procedure is performed.
 For a specified number of subjets, corresponding to the expected number of prongs inside the jet, the constituents of the AK8 jets are reclustered into the chosen number of subjets using the exclusive-\kt algorithm~\cite{Ellis:1993tq}.
 Unlike the standard \kt clustering, which uses the distance parameter $R$ for its stopping criteria, the exclusive version terminates only when the specified number of subjets is reached.
 The energy of these subjets is corrected with the same jet energy correction factors that are used for the corresponding AK8 jet.
 Once the subjets have been determined, the clustering tree within each subjet's \kt clustering history is used to obtain the splittings used to build the LJP density.
 The correction is performed on the primary LJP, so only splittings along the hardest branch of the clustering history are used.
-The \kt algorithm is used because it better identifies subjets within the AK8 jet than the Cambridge--Aachen (CA)~\cite{Dokshitzer:1997in, Wobisch:1998wt} or anti-\kt algorithms.

-Reference~\cite{Dreyer:2018nbf} suggests building the LJP based on splittings from the CA algorithm and cautions that using splittings from the \kt algorithm produces kinematic artifacts.
+Studies in simulation are performed to assess the subjet identification performance of the \kt algorithm as compared to the Cambridge--Aachen (CA)~\cite{Dokshitzer:1997in, Wobisch:1998wt} or anti-\kt algorithms.
+Subjets from the \kt algorithm are found to more closely align with the prongs from the hard process as compared to subjets from the CA or anti-\kt algorithms.
+This is consistent with the use of exclusive-\kt algorithm subjets in other substructure methods, such as $N$-subjetiness~\cite{Thaler:2010tr}.
+Reference~\cite{Dreyer:2018nbf} suggests building the LJP based on splittings from the CA algorithm and cautions that using splittings from the \kt algorithm may produce unwanted features.
 A modified procedure, in which the subjets from the \kt algorithm are further reclustered with the CA algorithm to obtain the clustering tree for the LJP, shows no significant performance improvements, and therefore it is not used in these studies.